kojodoc/kojodoc.github.io/reference/scala.md

 * An object combines data with functions/commands.
 The functions/commands attached to an object are called its methods.
 * Every object has a type.
 * A type determines a set of possible values and the operations that can be done with these values.
+* Types are described via classes.
+An object is an instance of its type/class.

-Remember - in the context of Scala, the terms *data*, *value*, and *object* can be used interchangably.
+Remember - in the context of Scala, the terms *data*, *value*, *object*, and *instance* can be used interchangably.

 The following are some of the different types of data supported by Scala.